Rishi Sunak: Other activities

 In January 2025, he became a visiting fellow at the Hoover Institution of Stanford University, a distinguished fellow at the Blavatnik School of Government and signed as an exclusive speaker with the Washington Speakers Bureau.
 In March 2025, Sunak and his wife Akshata Murty founded a charity called The Richmond Project which aims to improve the numeracy skills of schoolchildren and adults.

 In July 2025, Sunak took up a position as a senior adviser at Goldman Sachs.
-With this appointment, ACOBA has restricted him for a year from lobbying the government and influencing policy, and advising investment funds and foreign governments.
+With this appointment, ACOBA restricted him for a year from lobbying the government and influencing policy, and advising investment funds and foreign governments.

 Sunak became a paid advisor to both Microsoft and artificial intelligence start-up Anthropic in October 2025; the appointments were again subject to ACOBA restrictions.
 Sunak stated he would donate his earnings from the roles to a charity he had founded.